 The article suggests this because life inevitably brings challenges and unpleasant experiences.
 Trying to force constant positivity can be unsustainable and even create more internal conflict when faced with negativity.
 A calm mind, however, allows us to navigate all experiences, both pleasant and unpleasant, with clarity and resilience, understanding that everything passes.

-Just as we can’t always control whether our outer senses receive “positive” or “negative” input, we also can’t always control our inner experiences.
+Just as we can’t always control whether our outer senses receive “positive” or “negative” input, we also can’t always control what our inner experiences “feel” like.
 A calm mind allows us to accept our thoughts and feelings, even the uncomfortable ones, without resistance.
 This acceptance prevents us from “creating a storm in our pond” by constantly fighting against what we feel.

 According to the article, if we consistently practice resistance toward everything we don’t want to feel, we become better at feeling stressed and anxious.
 This resistance creates more internal turmoil rather than alleviating it.